Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Results

-Further, we compared mobility trajectories before and during the COVID-19 pandemic.
-The weekday trajectories for 2019 and 2021 are shown in Fig.~\ref{fig_pca_comparison_COVID}.
-Although both trajectories shared a similar overall shape—indicating that the fundamental structure of mobility patterns remained largely unchanged—the 2021 trajectory exhibited noticeably lower amplitudes during peak hours.
-For example, morning peaks in PC1 and PC2 were smaller (Fig.~\ref{fig_pca_comparison_COVID}a-c), and the evening return-trip dip in PC2 was also reduced and ended earlier.
-Contrarily, the amplitude differences at other times of the day were less pronounced.
+Additionally, we compared mobility trajectories before and during the COVID-19 pandemic.
+The weekday trajectories for 2019 and 2021 appear in Fig.~\ref{fig_pca_comparison_COVID}.
+Although both trajectories had a comparable form---indicating that the fundamental structure of mobility patterns remained largely unchanged---the 2021 trajectory exhibited noticeably lower amplitudes during peak hours.
+For example, morning peaks in PC1 and PC2 were smaller (Fig.~\ref{fig_pca_comparison_COVID}a--c), and the evening return-trip dip in PC2 was also reduced and ended sooner.
+By contrast, the amplitude differences at other times of the day were less pronounced.

-During the data collection period (May and June 2021), the Japanese government declared a state of emergency in Tokyo to curb COVID-19 resurgence ahead of the 2021 Tokyo Summer Olympics.
-Although Japan's mobility restrictions were relatively lenient compared to international measures, prior research documented an overall decline in metropolitan mobility \cite{KNR2022, HA2022}.
-Our findings further revealed that these restrictions primarily reduced mobility during peak commuting hours, whereas daily movement patterns outside these periods remained relatively unchanged.
+During the data collection period (May and June 2021), the Japanese government declared an emergency in Tokyo to curb the COVID-19 resurgence ahead of the 2021 Tokyo Summer Olympics.
+Although mobility restrictions in Japan were relatively lenient compared to international measures, prior research reported an overall decline in metropolitan mobility \cite{KNR2022, HA2022}.
+Our findings Additionally show that these restrictions primarily reduced mobility during peak commuting hours, whereas daily movement patterns outside these periods remained relatively unchanged.